jem-davies/bento/website/docs/components/outputs/grpc_client_jem.md

 <TabItem value="HTTP <--> gRPC Reverse Proxy">

-You can use Bento to reverse proxy between a X and gRPC
+Use Bento as a reverse proxy to translate HTTP requests into gRPC calls and return the response

 ```yaml
 input: